nickzinn/circles/README.md

 A simple 2D game library for JavaScript to teach my kids programming.
 Includes a demo space game implemented using the library.

 ### Game Library Key Concepts
-+ GameCanvas, ReactJS Component that writes canvas DOM.
-Runs a scene.
++ GameController, Runs a scene.
 Supports transitions between scenes.
 + Scene, A graphics scene.
 Contains sprites.
 + Sprite, graphical game objects that have a position and velocity.
 Can collide with other objects.
-Can be subclassed and/or have ModelBehavior, PaintBehavior or CollisionBehavior mixed-in (sprite can only have one of each).
-  + ModelBehavior, intercepts spite.modelUpdate
++ Behavior
-  + PaintBehanvior, intercepts sprite.paint
++ GameInitializer
-  + CollisionBehavior, listens for collisions.

 + Utilities
   + SoundEffects
+  + Image Loader

+### Samples
++ BouncingBall

 # Demo Space Game
 1. Openning Scene.